-Research Seminars cover topics related to American Politics (290), Comparative Politics (291), Political Theory (292), and International Politics (293).
+Research seminars cover topics related to American Politics (290), Comparative Politics (291), Political Theory (292), and International Politics (293).
 The specific topics of these seminars vary depending on the interests of faculty and students.
-Recent topics have included China’s Rise, Israeli-Palestinian Conflict, Presidential Elections, Comparative Environmental Politics, and the Politics of Inequality.
+Recent topics have included China’s Rise, Israeli-Palestinian Conflict, Presidential Elections, Comparative Environmental Politics, Corruption & Good Governance, and Foreign Aid.
 The seminars are designed to acquaint students with research problems, strategies and techniques relevant to the field.
-This course is required for all government majors and should be completed in the sophomore or junior year.
+This course is required for all government majors and minors and should be completed in the sophomore or junior year.
 Students may take only one research seminar.
-Also offered through Asian Studies.

 302. The American Legal System.

-This class explores the workings of the courts at all levels of the U.S. legal system.
-The primary goal of the course is to increase and broaden your understanding of what happens in courts, why it happens, and how courts fit into the larger political system.
+This course explores the workings of the courts at all levels of the U.S. legal system.
+The primary goal is to increase and broaden our understanding of what happens in courts, why it happens, and how courts fit into the larger political system.
 Much of our attention will focus on actors in the legal system (lawyers, juries, interest groups and especially judges) as we consider how their behavior is shaped by and in turn shapes our legal and political institutions and environments.
-In taking this course, you will be asked to weigh in on contemporary debates surrounding the legal process and to grapple with some of the difficult normative questions associated with American courts.
-Prerequisite: Junior or senior standing.
-Required as preparation for Government 307.
+Students will be asked to weigh in on contemporary debates surrounding the legal process and to grapple with some of the difficult normative questions associated with American courts.
+Recommended as preparation for GOVT 307.
+Prerequisite: GOVT 103.

 303. Political Parties, Interest Groups and Voting Behavior.

 Two mechanisms try to organize ordinary citizens so that government may be responsive to people’s needs: parties and interest groups.
 One of their aims has been to organize citizens into rational, effective voting blocs.
 This course looks at how parties and interest groups work and at whether or not they are fulfilling their purpose.
-Prerequisite: Government 103.
+Prerequisite: GOVT 103; GOVT 302 is recommended.

-This course examines the constitutional jurisprudence of the United States Supreme Court and how their decisions have shaped the contours of the relationship among political institutions and between the individual and the state.
-Among the areas of law explored will be presidential powers, the powers of Congress, freedom of speech, press and religion, equal protection, federalism, the right to privacy, the right to bear arms, and voting rights.
-While working toward a fuller understanding of Supreme Court jurisprudence the course also aims to develops students’ capacity for logical and legal reasoning.
-Prerequisites: Government 302 and junior or senior standing.
+This course examines the constitutional jurisprudence of the United States Supreme Court and how its decisions have shaped the contours of the relationship among political institutions and between the individual and the state.
+Among the areas of law explored are presidential powers; the powers of Congress; freedom of speech, press and religion; equal protection; federalism; and the rights to privacy, to bear arms and to vote.
+While working toward a fuller understanding of Supreme Court jurisprudence, the course also aims to develop students’ capacity for logical and legal reasoning.
+Prerequisites: GOVT 302.

 An institutional and behavioral examination of the legislative process in Congress, with attention to current policy issues.
-Prerequisite: Government 103 and junior or senior standing.
+Prerequisite: GOVT 103.

 310. The U.S. Presidency.

 An examination of the functions of the presidency, with stress on the development of the executive branch in response to political needs and opportunities.
-Prerequisite: Government 103 and junior or senior standing.
+Prerequisite: GOVT 103.